 I got this sweet desk or library table from my hairdresser Marlene.
 She was cleaning out some items and I just happened to have an appt, so I stopped by to pick up several items.
-You can see what I got in my post August 2016 Recent Finds.

 A good furniture makeover begins with repairs

 The library table was a little wobbly, so I tipped it upside down to make any necessary adjustments to make it more steady.
 These wing nuts had become quite loose.

 There were two pocket hole screws that needed tightening, and while I had it upside down I took the time to clean it up with a small dust brush.
 I use this brush in the shop for everything.

 The top was in pretty rough shape, and was sanded with an 80 grit, then a 200 grit until it was really smooth.
 At this point I wasn’t really sure what I was going to do with it.
 I was trying to decide if I would paint it all, paint some of it or refinish it totally.